How to Build Lush & Airy Floral Centerpieces

 TIP 03

-You can also learn more in my Poetry of Flowers Centerpiece Designs online course, where you will get access to three different design classes for centerpieces and table arrangements, including my Abundant Foam-Free Centerpiece Design class, my Large Statement Urn Design class, and my Sculptural Pin Frog Design class, all in one.
+You can also learn more in my Poetry of Flowers Centerpieces & Table Arrangements Course Bundle, where you will get access to three different design classes for centerpieces and table arrangements, including my Abundant Foam-Free Centerpiece Design class, my Large Statement Urn Design class, and my Sculptural Pin Frog Design class, all in one.

 XX